 ---

 Ready to audit your Mac security?
 Ring us on 064 529 5863 (WhatsApp), or book online.
 We're in Hyde Park, serving Johannesburg, Sandton, Rosebank, Bryanston, Fourways, Morningside, Midrand, Centurion, and Pretoria.
-From R599 assessment, no charge if we find nothing you need to fix.
+From R599 assessment, from R599 if we find nothing you need to fix.
 Up to 3-year warranty on all security configuration work.